 St. Cloud State only accepts credits earned from a Minnesota State College or University with a grade of C- or higher (up to 16 Technical Transfer credits).

-P.O.S.T. exam prep course and study materials are available through Fond du Lac Tribal and Community College.
+Exam prep course and study materials are available through Fond du Lac Tribal and Community College.
+Additional options are shared with students when available.

 To briefly summarize, to be eligible you must: